 You can use very finely chopped zucchini instead of the mushrooms.
 They have a similar texture and water content, and neutral flavor.

 What To Serve with Turkey Meatloaf

 - Today I paired this recipe with my Simple Brussels Sprouts and roasted red potatoes.

 - The fall flavors in the Brown Rice Salad with Roasted Sweet Potatoes would compliment the turkey and oregano flavors in this meatloaf.

 - A obvious and classic compliment to meatloaf is mashed potatoes.
-Try my Roasted Garlic Mashed Potatoes or simple buttermilk mashed potatoes.
+Try my Roasted Garlic Mashed Potatoes or the classic flavor of Buttermilk Mashed Potatoes.

 - For something a little different try these Roasted Fingerlings with Tahini Yogurt Sauce.
 The creamy sauce is so good!

-- My family will always cheer for these Green Beans with Walnuts and Balsamic.
+- My family will always cheer for these Simple Skillet Green Beans.
 They’re classic and so easy to make.

 - A simple stove top veggie option is broccoli with lemon and garlic.

 - Just thinking about these Brussels Sprouts with Hazelnuts and Sage makes my mouth water!
 They taste so good with turkey!